 To see the full panel hosted at the World Economic Forum, click here: Accelerating Corporate Investment in Nature World Economic Forum Annual Meeting | World Economic Forum (weforum.org)

-To learn more about how HCL’s freshwater conservation initiative read HCL Commits $15 million to address global freshwater insecurity
+To learn more about how HCLTech’s freshwater conservation initiative read HCLTech Commits $15 million to address global freshwater insecurity